 So I just sat out front like I always did when Daddy owned it, killing time, chatting with a few friendly customers or other bench-sitters like me.
 I never wanted to go inside while Daddy had the store, not because he might have asked me to help, but because he thought I couldn’t help.
 Oh sure, I’d go in for a Coca-Cola or Dr. Pepper, but, for the most part, I just sat there, reared back with my chair resting against the outside wall, my legs dangling.
 Just like my life.

-I’ve never forgotten how crazy it all played out.
+I never forgot how crazy it all played out.
 I had forgotten about the two diaries I’d kept that year.
-I discovered them while cleaning out our home after Mama died in April.
-(Daddy had passed two year earlier, to the day.)
+I discovered them while cleaning out our family home after Mama died in April.
+(Daddy had passed two years earlier, to the day.)
 They weren’t like a girl’s diary (at least that’s what I told myself, when I worried about such things).
-They were notes I’d imagined a reporter like Della or her ex-husband would make, capturing the times.
+They were notes I’d imagined a reporter like Della would make, capturing the times.

 I’d already cleaned out most of the house, saving my room for last.
 I boxed up my hubcaps, picking out my favorites from the ones still hanging on my bedroom walls.
 (We’d long ago sold the collection in the barn.)
-I tackled the shelves with all my odd keepsakes: a deer jaw, two dusty geodes, other rocks I’d found that caught my eye, like the heart-shaped reddish one—too good not to keep.
-When I gathered a shelf-full of books in my arms, I saw the battered shoebox where I’d stashed those diaries tucked behind the books.
-I sat on my old bed, the plaid spread dusty and faded, untouched in a couple of decades, and started to read.
+I tackled the shelves with all my odd keepsakes: a deer jaw, two dusty geodes, other rocks I’d found that caught my eye, like the heart-shaped reddish one.
+When I gathered a shelf-full of books in my arms, I saw the battered shoebox where I’d stashed those diaries behind the books.
+I sat on my old bed, the plaid spread dusty and faded, and started to read.
 The pages had yellowed, but they stirred up fresh memories, all the same.
 That’s when I called Della (I still looked for any excuse to talk with her), and we arranged a couple of afternoons to go over the diaries together.

-We sat at her kitchen table, where she’d placed a pot of tea and a plate of homemade cookies, and talked.
+We sat at her kitchen table and talked.
 And talked.
-After a time or two recollecting over the diaries, I told Della I wanted to write a book about that year.
+After a time or two recollecting over the diaries, I told Della we should write a book about that year.
 She agreed.
 We were both a little surprised that, even after all these years, we didn’t have any trouble recalling that spring.

 CHAPTER 1: DELLA